 What is an Executive Briefing Card Report?

-Executive Briefing Cards are considered monitoring tools and are often used by boards, executives and sometimes external stakeholders to get a quick performance status in a graphical and easy to read format.
-Some of the key functionality in this type of unique dashboard report is that it first presents an automatic narrative based on the key metrics, and then it shows these figures in small tables with traffic lights.
-The charts on the left side of the briefing card highlights revenue and profitability trends.
-You find an example of this type of report below.
+Executive Briefing Cards are considered monitoring tools and are often used by boards, executives and sometimes external stakeholders to get a quick performance status in a graphical and easy-to-read format.
+Key functionality in this type of unique dashboard report first presents an automatic narrative based on the key metrics, and then shows these figures in small tables with traffic lights.
+The charts on the left side of the briefing card highlight revenue and profitability trends.
+You will find an example of this type of report below.

 Purpose of Executive Briefing Cards

 Companies and organizations use Executive Briefing Cards to make it very quick and easy for non-accountants to analyze results.
-When used as part of good business practices in a Financial Planning & Analysis (FP&A) Department, a company can improve its ability to communicate performance to senior executives and stakeholders as well as reduce the chances that this group of people miss important highlights.
+When used as part of good business practices in a Financial Planning & Analysis (FP&A) Department, a company can improve its ability to communicate performance to senior executives and stakeholders, as well as, reduce the chances that the group misses important highlights.

 Executive Briefing Card Example

 Here is an example of an Executive Briefing Card Report with auto-narrative, charts and figures.

 You can find hundreds of additional examples here.

 Who Uses This Type of Unique Dashboard Report?

 The typical users of this type of unique dashboard report are: Boards, Executives and External Stakeholders.